elven-js/elven.js/README.md

 It is a script for browsers incorporates ES6 modules.
 If you need fully functional JavaScript/Typescript SDK (also in Nodejs), please use [sdk-js](https://docs.multiversx.com/sdk-and-tools/sdk-js/), an official Typescript MultiversX SDK.
 And if you are React developer, please check the [Nextjs dapp](https://github.com/xdevguild/nextjs-dapp-template).

-**You can use it already, but it is under active development, and the API might change, and there could be breaking changes without changing major versions.**
+**You can use it already, but it is under active development, and the API might change, there could be breaking changes without changing major versions.**

 ### How to use it

-Just copy and include the `elven.js` script from the `build` directory (in this repository) or CDN (https://unpkg.com/elven.js/build/elven.js).
+Copy and include the `elven.js` script from the `build` directory or the best would be to use CDN (https://unpkg.com/elven.js/build/elven.js).
+Please don't link the script using the [demo](https://elvenjs.netlify.app/) domain.

 Use module type, like:

 ```html
 <script type="module">